If you'd like to improve your diet, be more active or take up a new hobby, Healthy Hackney can help you.

 One You £1 community-based fitness classes

-One You community classes is our programme of fitness and 'cook and eat' courses taking place in community centres, churches and libraries across Hackney.
+One You community classes is our programme of fitness and 'cook and eat' courses taking place in community venues across Hackney.
 It's running alongside the national Public Health England One You campaign to encourage residents to get fitter, eat healthier and feel better.

 The classes are just £1 or a donation and are aimed at children and adults.
 You can just turn up and fill in a brief registration form.
 See the timetables below for the latest classes and more information contact Henry Muss on 020 8356 6326 or email firstname.lastname@example.org.